OriLevi12/BuyNearMe/README.md

 2. Build the pathfinding library from [OriLevi12/pathfinding-lib-java](https://github.com/OriLevi12/pathfinding-lib-java)
 3. Copy the generated JAR to the `lib` directory
 4. Download Gson library (version 2.10.1) and add it to the `lib` directory
-5. Open the project in your IDE
+5. Open the project in IntelliJ IDEA
-6. Add both JAR files to your project's build path
+6. Add both JAR files to your project's build path:
+   - Right-click on each JAR in the `lib` directory
+   - Select "Add as Library"
+   - Choose "Project Library" level
 7. Run the tests to verify the setup